 Revolutionary Sundays Tour at Princeton Battlefield State Park

 Enjoy an opportunity to explore the Ten Crucial Days, the Battle of Princeton, and the people whose lives were shaped by the American Revolution.
-Princeton: A Battle and a Community, a presentation by Larry Kidder.
+This event: “Black Powder, White Smoke.”

 1:00 p.m.